Boarders/slick-blog/site/posts/halting1.md

     \end{aligned}$$

-The term $\rm{p}$ takes any argument $\mathrm{f}$ and returns true if the argument terminates and otherwise loops forever.
+The term $\rm{p}$ takes any argument $\mathrm{f}$ and returns true if the argument doesn't terminate and otherwise loops forever.
 We then define $\mathrm{d}$ as the fixed point of this function.
 With ordinary recursion we would write this as follows:

 $$
   \rm{p} = \text{if } (\ap{\h}{\rm{p}}) \text{ then } \bot \text{ else  true}